 - Content - here the store administrator composes the contents of the email (supports HTML);

-Additionally the following control elements available at the Email Details block:
+Additionally the following control elements available in the Email Details block:

 - allows inserting Magento native and Follow Up Email variables to the email;